 The United Nations Environment Programme (UNEP) suggests that in the last 60 years, at least 40 per cent of all intrastate conflicts have a link to natural resources, and that this link doubles the risk of a conflict relapse in the first five years.
-Since 1990, at least 18 violent conflicts have been fuelled by the exploitation of natural resources, whether ‘high-value’ resources like timber, diamonds, gold, minerals and oil, or scarce ones like fertile land and water.
+Since 1990, at least 18 violent conflicts have been fueled by the exploitation of natural resources, whether high-value resources like timber, diamonds, gold, minerals and oil, or scarce ones like fertile land and water.

 Climate change is also seen as a threat multiplier, exacerbating threats caused by persistent poverty or weak resource management.
 The Security Council recognized the possible security implications of climate change.

 However, only a few peacekeeping missions have been clearly mandated to help the host country better manage its natural resources: